jasonb315/Lab03-system-io/README.md

 ## Description

-This is a C# console application that allows you to perform CRUD actions on a text file to facilitate a guessing game.
+This is my TOTALLY SICK CLI word guessing game!!!
+With raindbows!!!

+It's fun!
+From the home screen you can look a the word list *be cool don't cheat*

+and also add/delete words.

+The words are saved to a text file at root next to the Program file.

+Try it out!! :D

 ------------------------------